Logo

-Association Francophone des Utilisateurs de Linux et des Logiciels Libres
+Association Francophone des Utilisateurs de Logiciels Libres

-French speaking Linux and Libre Software Users' Association
+French speaking Libre Software Users' Association

 Promouvoir les logiciels libres ainsi que l'utilisation de standards ouverts.

-French speaking Linux and Libre Software Users' Association (AFUL)
+French speaking Libre Software Users' Association (AFUL)

 GNU logo: smiling gnu